-To use the defence of duress, the accused must call evidence about the following:
+To make out the defence of duress, the accused must call evidence establishing the following:

-- that the threat must be of death or serious injury to the accused or his family,
+- that an actual threat of death or serious injury was made to the accused or another person,

 - that the threat was of such gravity that a person of ordinary firmness of mind and will, and of the same sex and maturity as the accused, would have yielded to the threat in the way that the accused did, and

-- that the accused acted as he did because of the threat which was still acting on his mind at the time of the criminal act.
+- that the accused acted as they did because of the threat which was still acting on their mind at the time of the criminal act.

-- for such a threat to be effective it must be continuing and be seen to be continuing and such threat will not be continuing and effective if the accused has a reasonable opportunity to render the threat ineffective.
+For such a threat to be effective it must be continuing and be seen to be continuing and a threat will not be seen to be continuing and effective if the accused had a reasonable opportunity to render the threat ineffective.

-The accused bears an evidentiary onus (call evidence that raises the defence).
-Once the accused discharges the evidentiary onus, the prosecution must prove that the accused acted voluntarily and in order to do so must eliminate any reasonable possibility that he acted under duress.
+An accused who wishes to rely on the defence of duress bears an evidentiary onus.
+This means they must call evidence that raises the defence.
+Once the defence has been raised, the prosecution must prove that the accused acted voluntarily and in order to do so must eliminate any reasonable possibility that he acted under duress.

 WHERE TO NEXT?